 Marvel Studios’ “Hawkeye” is an original new series set in post–blip New York City where former Avenger Clint Barton aka Hawkeye (Jeremy Renner) has a seemingly simple mission: get back to his family for Christmas.
 But when a threat from his past shows up, Hawkeye reluctantly teams up with Kate Bishop (Hailee Steinfeld), a 22–year–old skilled archer and his biggest fan, to unravel a criminal conspiracy.

-39) Out
+39) Soul

 38) Taylor Swift – Folklore – The Long Pond Studio Sessions

-Taylor Swift, accompanied by co-producers Aaron Dessner and Jack Antonoff along with a guest appearance by Justin Vernon (Bon Iver), performs each song in order of her critically adored, five-star album, “folklore” and for the very first time, reveals the stories and secrets behind all 17 songs.
+Taylor Swift, accompanied by co-producers Aaron Dessner and Jack Antonoff, along with a guest appearance by Justin Vernon (Bon Iver), performs each song in order of her critically adored, five-star album, “folklore”, and for the very first time, reveals the stories and secrets behind all 17 songs.
 If you’re a fan of Taylor Swift’s “Folklore”, this is a great way of learning more about the creative process.

 37) She-Hulk: Attorney At Law